 which upon multiplication by $D_3D_4$ is a quadratic equation in $\lambda$.
 Common coefficients of all terms include $(1-\alpha)$ and $(\theta+2\alpha)$.
 For $\alpha<1$ and $\theta>-2\alpha$, the quadratic equation has the two solutions $\lambda=1/2$ and $\lambda=(1-\alpha)/(1-\theta-2\alpha)$ corresponding, respectively, to the Poisson-Dirichlet and alpha-gamma models, so no other models can be sampling consistent.

-The exchangeable Poisson-Dirichlet is trivially sampling consistent.
+The exchangeable Poisson-Dirichlet model is trivially sampling consistent.
 The alpha-gamma model was shown in \cite{CFW} to be sampling consistent.
 In the excluded case $\alpha=1$ models for all $\theta$ collapse to the same deterministic model where all leaves are connected directly to a single branch point \cite{MPW}.
-For the binary case $\theta=-2\alpha$, which we also had to exclude, we need to consider $S_5$ giving similar quadratic equations, but also lead to the required conclusion that only the alpha model $\lambda=1-\alpha$ and the beta-splitting model $\lambda=1/2$ are sampling consistent.
-We leave the details to the reader. \end{pf}
+For the binary case $\theta=-2\alpha$, which we also had to exclude for our argument here, we need to consider $S_5$.
+This gives similar quadratic equations, but also leads to the required conclusion that only the alpha model $\lambda=1-\alpha$ and the beta-splitting model $\lambda=1/2$ are sampling consistent.
+We leave details to the reader. \end{pfofprop10}

 \begin{appendix}